someengineering/fixinventory/docs/source/getting_started/quick_start.rst

 Quick start
 ===========

-In this quick start guide, we’re showing you three things, how to:
+In this quick start guide, we're showing you three things, how to:

-    #. install Cloudkeeper for AWS with docker
+    #. install resoto for AWS with docker
-    #. use the Cloudkeeper CLI to run your first ``collect`` process
+    #. use the resoto CLI to run your first ``collect`` process
     #. query the results of the collect process

 The docker set-up takes 2-5 minutes.
 The duration of the first collect process depends on the size of your environment - usually 5-10 minutes.